Igawawen: Origins

 Statue of Ibn Khaldun in Tunis.

+The earliest source, al-Qāḍī al-Nuʿmān, the official historian of the Fatimids, explicitly lists the Zwawa among the tribes of the Kutama confederation in his work Iftitāḥ al-daʿwa.
+This contemporary account integrates them within the Kutama during the Fatimid expansion.

+The Andalusian genealogist Ibn Hazm also considers them a branch of the Kutama.

-The Zwawa are undoubtedly Berbers, but there are no longer two hypotheses about their tribal origin.
-The Muslim historian Ibn Khaldun reported that Berber genealogists themselves considered the Zwawa related to the Zenata by blood.
-In his book, History of the Berbers he said in volume 1:"The Zwawa and the Zwagha, tribes from the Berber stock of al-Abter, are the children of Semgan, son of Yahya (or Yedder), son of Dari, son of Zeddjik (or Zahhik), son of Madghis al-Abter.
+Ibn Khaldun reports that, according to Berber genealogists, the Zwawa and Zwagha descend from the stock of El-Abter and consider themselves linked to the Zenata by blood :

+"The Zwawa and the Zwagha, tribes from the Berber stock of al-Abter, are the children of Semgan, son of Yahya (or Yedder), son of Dari, son of Zeddjik (or Zahhik), son of Madghis al-Abter.
 Of all the Berber tribes, their closest relatives are the Zenata, since Djana, the ancestor of this people, was Semgan's brother and Yahya's (Yedder's) son.
 It is for this reason that the Zwawa and the Zwagha consider themselves related to the Zenata by blood."

-However, according to the Andalusian genealogist Ibn Hazm, the Zwawa are a branch of the great Berber tribe of the Kutama (Ucutamanii of antiquity), which itself is a branch of the Berber group of Baranis (also called Branes), like the Adjisa, the Masmuda, and the Sanhaja.
-Ibn Khaldun agrees with Ibn Hazm.
-The proximity of the Zwawa territory to that of the Kutama, and their cooperation with them to support Ubayd-Allah, founder of the Fatimid dynasty, is strong evidence in favor of this opinion.
+However, Ibn Khaldun also notes that Ibn Hazm attaches the Zwawa to the tribe of Kutama, and he acknowledges that the proximity of their territory to that of the Ketama, as well as their cooperation in supporting Ubayd Allah (founder of the Fatimid dynasty), is strong evidence in favor of this opinion.